Best Dog Food For Allergies: Skin-Care, Novel-Protein Diets & More

 Best Dog Food For Allergies

-We’ve chosen our top picks for prescription options, food allergies, skin-care diets, limited-ingredient dog food, and more.
-We based our decision on several factors, including the quality and type of ingredients, customer feedback, and the pet food company’s reputation.
+After spending hours researching dog foods for my dog’s allergies, I narrowed the top picks into categories for prescription options, food allergies, skin-care diets, limited-ingredient dog food, and more.
+I also considered several criteria, including the quality and type of ingredients, customer feedback, and the pet food company’s reputation.

 Hill's Prescription Diet z/d Dog Food